Starry Internet and Marvell want to bust open the ISP industry

 The broadcast industry hated this, as Aereo and those users paid nothing to access these broadcast channels (which are technically free), and sued Aereo to high hell.
 Eventually, the Supreme Court ruled in favor of the broadcast networks and sent Aereo into bankruptcy.

 This time, Kanojia is targeting ISPs with a brand new technology.
 And it comes at an interesting time.
-With the recent ruling on repealing Net Neutrality rules, Aereo’s decision to release reference designs should theoretically create a greater level of competition within the industry, which will put more power in the hands of consumers.
+With the recent ruling on repealing Net Neutrality rules, Starry’s decision to release reference designs should theoretically create a greater level of competition within the industry, which will put more power in the hands of consumers.

 0